Banks tell customer to be cautious against loan moratorium fraud

 Several private sector banks have decided to go for the "opt-in" option on loan repayment moratorium, putting the onus on the customers to take the initiative of informing the lenders of their choice to go for the three-month breather.

-A slew of state-run banks have gone for an "opt-out" option where the repayments automatically get deferred unless a customer informs his or her willingness to pay.
+A slew of state-run banks has gone for an "opt-out" option where the repayments automatically get deferred unless a customer informs his or her willingness to pay.